Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Relation to other work

-\paragraph{PIT-based diagnostics.} Classical diagnostics for predictive distributions often rely on the probability integral transform (PIT): if a predictive CDF $\hat F(\cdot\mid x)$ is well calibrated, then $\hat F(Y\mid X)$ should be uniformly distributed~\cite{gneiting2007}.
+Classical diagnostics for predictive distributions often rely on the probability integral transform (PIT): if a predictive CDF $\hat F(\cdot\mid x)$ is well calibrated, then $\hat F(Y\mid X)$ should be uniformly distributed~\parencite{gneiting2007}.
 In practice, however, marginal PIT diagnostics only assess calibration on average and can hide substantial failures in specific parts of the covariate space.
-The local diagnostic framework of \cite{zhao2021} addresses this problem by modeling the conditional distribution of the PIT given $X=x$.
-The framework in \cite{dey2025} further showed that these local PIT diagnostics can be used to reshape an initial conditional density estimate.
-The present paper builds on that line of work, but shifts the emphasis in two ways.
-First, the conditional PIT-CDF is treated explicitly as a probability-to-probability map that transports a base model toward the true conditional distribution represented by target data; this perspective is also reflected in Figure~\ref{fig:OTExplanation}.
-Second, the focus is on parametric modeling of that map.
-This emphasis is motivated by the small-sample regimes that arise for rare and tail events: in precisely those regions of $(x,y)$-space where calibration matters most, calibration data are sparse, and a fully nonparametric estimate of the conditional PIT-CDF can become unstable or noisy.
-A parametric transport map imposes structure that stabilizes estimation, yields more reliable tail corrections, and makes recalibration feasible even when the relevant events are only weakly represented in the calibration sample.
+The local diagnostic framework of \parencite{zhao2021} addresses this problem by modeling the conditional distribution of the PIT given $X=x$.
+The framework in \textcite{dey2025} further showed that these local PIT diagnostics can be used to reshape an initial conditional density estimate.
+The present paper builds on that line of work, but shifts the emphasis to an interpretable and robust semiparametric framework for computing the local PIT diagnostics.
+This emphasis is motivated by the small-sample regimes that arise for tail events: in precisely those regions of $(x,y)$-space where calibration matters most, calibration data are sparse, and a fully nonparametric estimate of the conditional PIT-CDF can become unstable or noisy.

+In this work, we use a parametric transport map at fixed $x$ to impose structure, and to make recalibration feasible even when the relevant events are only weakly represented in the calibration sample.
+We then use a nonparametric regression with varying coefficients to reveal how the probability-to-probability maps vary across the feature space for all $x$ and for all tail probabilities $(1-\alpha)$ with $\alpha \in [0,1]$.